razsbg/razsbg.top/apps/new-home-who-dis/DEPLOYMENT_GUIDE.md

 ## Overview

-This app will be deployed as a Railway service within your existing monorepo, accessible via a subdomain of razsbg.top.
+This app is deployed as a Railway service within your existing monorepo, accessible via a subdomain of razsbg.top.

 ## Subdomain Architecture